gridxdev/bluegrid-docs/Writerside/topics/PDFs/PDFs.md

     Select menu item <code>Add version</code>
 </step>
 <step>
-   Navigate to the PDF file you want to add version and click <code>Open</code> from the dialog window.
+   Navigate to the PDF file you want to add version and click <code>Open</code> from the <code>open file dialog</code>.
 </step>
 <note>
-    The lastly added PDF page is the last version and will be the active PDF blueprint.
+    The lastly added PDF page is the last version and will be the active PDF page.
 </note>
 </procedure>